 The Serpent, such is the NAME, such is the NATURE, such is the BEHAVIOR, such is the INFLUENCE of this dastardly creature.
 A one-word translation, serpent for נָחָשׁ nâchâsh, which we read mechanically, thinking about a reptile.
 Genesis 3:1 introduces us to this slithery name, which hides the depth of this individual.
 Only when we delve into the Biblical Hebrew ROOT MEANING, do we begin to grasp the wicked, evil, and immoral creature with which we’re dealing.

 You might think I’m exaggerating.
 Not at all, We’re not dealing with a cartoonish clown of a red, pointed-ears figure carrying a pitchfork.
 We’re dealing with a sinister character that has a well-thought-out plan which it is executing here and now, generally unbeknownst to most.
 Never forget NEGATIVE WISDOM, that’s is the name of its game.

-There are two Bible texts where observed and experience (two KJV translations of nachash) are used BOTH is a context of intrigue, subterfuge, and deceit.
-This is the Serpent.
+Two Bible texts use observed and experience (two KJV translations of nachash), BOTH is a context of intrigue, subterfuge, and deceit; this is the Serpent.
 Read about the trickery between Jacob and Laban concerning his daughters (Genesis 29-30, see Further Study below).
-In 1 Kings 20 Ahab the Israelite and Ben-Hadad the Syrian king are in subterfuge mode and displease God in the process.
+In 1 Kings 20 Ahab, the Israelite and Ben-Hadad, the Syrian king are in subterfuge mode and displease God in the process.
 The point is not just the examples; the lesson is the wrong observance and wrong experience these examples convey.
 That is what characterizes the Serpent.